Encyclopedia Americana: History and predecessors

-In 1902, a new, 16 volume Encyclopedia Americana was published under the editorial supervision of Scientific American magazine.
+In 1902, a new, 16-volume Encyclopedia Americana was published under the editorial supervision of Scientific American magazine.
 The magazine's editor, Frederick Converse Beach, was editor-in-chief, assisted by hundreds of eminent scholars and authorities as consulting editors and article authors.
+Beach also expanded the encyclopedia's coverage, especially in the area of the physical and life sciences.
 George Edwin Rines was appointed managing editor in 1903.
 Between 1903 and 1906 the publisher was R.S.
 Peale & Co.
 From 1906 through 1936, Encyclopedia Americana was published by the Americana Corporation, with the editorial support of Scientific American.
 The relationship with Scientific American was terminated in 1911.
 From 1907 to 1912, the encyclopedia was published as The Americana.

-In 1918–20, the Americana Corporation published a new, 30 volume edition, with George Edwin Rines continuing as editor-in-chief.
-A yearbook, which has appeared under a variety of titles, was also published each year beginning in 1923 and continuing until 2008.
+In 1918–20, the Americana Corporation published a new, International, 30-volume edition, with George Edwin Rines continuing as editor-in-chief.
+It was the last entirely new edition of the encyclopedia.
+A yearbook, which appeared under a variety of titles, was also published each year beginning in 1923 and continuing until 2008.

 In 1936, the Americana Corporation was purchased by The Grolier Society, later renamed Grolier Incorporated.
 The Americana Corporation's president, J. Cooper Graham, became a vice president of Grolier.
 By the late1960s, Grolier's annual sales of Encyclopedia Americana and its sister publications under Grolier—The Book of Knowledge, the American Peoples Encyclopedia, the Book of Popular Science, and Lands and Peoples were over $181 million, and the company held a 30 percent market share as the leading publisher of encyclopedias in the United States.
 Grolier's corporate headquarters were in a large building (variously named the Americana Building and the Grolier Building) in Midtown Manhattan, at 575 Lexington Avenue.
 Sales during this period were accomplished primarily through mail-order and door-to-door operations.
 Telemarketing and third-party distribution of Encyclopedia Americana through Grolier's Lexicon Publications subsidiary added to sales volumes in the 1970s.
 By the late 1970s, Grolier had moved its operations to Danbury, Connecticut.